 Information for Staff

-UTEP staff are vital to the university’s function and elevate its research and educational mission.
+UTEP staff are vital to the University’s function and elevate its research and educational mission.
 Essential campus operations have continued while most of us worked remotely.
-In addition, over the last few weeks, we have taken steps to open a few areas and will continue this gradual testing and learning in the coming weeks to help us refine our plans and operations.
+The well-being of our staff is absolutely vital to our continued success.